SuperOfficeDocs/superoffice-docs/docs/license/expander-services/subscription.md

 # How do I get Expander Services?

-The monthly subscription fee for Expander Services is 67,80€.
+The monthly subscription fee for Expander Services is 67,80 EUR.
 Application developers get access to Expander Services when registering.
 Customers can contact their local SuperOffice partner or representative to get recommendations for their specific business needs.

 ## What is the cost of Expander Services?